 Posted in Motorcycle Accident on August 3, 2020

 There are questions of what about your job?
 Your family?
 Your health?
-Zaner Harden Law Group understands that dealing with the fallout of a motorcycle accident can be especially frustrating and demanding but it is imperative that those that have suffered severe injuries as a result of a motorcycle accident not delay when it comes to seeking compensation for damages they have suffered.
+Zaner Harden Law, LLP understands that dealing with the fallout of a motorcycle accident can be especially frustrating and demanding but it is imperative that those that have suffered severe injuries as a result of a motorcycle accident not delay when it comes to seeking compensation for damages they have suffered.

 If you have suffered injuries because you have been involved in a motorcycle accident then odds are that you are going to have to deal with damages like medical bills, lost wages because of time spent recuperating, maybe you may lose your job because of a permanent injury, and your injuries themselves may cause an incredible amount of pain and suffering.
 If your accident was the result of another party’s negligence then you may be able to hold them liable for your injuries and file a motorcycle accident claim or lawsuit.